Federal Rehabilitation Tax Credit (Historic Tax Credit)

 National Park Service: Federal Tax Incentives for Rehabilitating Historic Buildings – Statistical Report for FY 2015 (pdf / 491KB)

-Rutgers University: Economic Impact of Federal Historic Tax Credit-2014 (pdf / 811KB)
+National Park Service & Rutgers University: Economic Impact of the Historic Tax Credit Annual Report – 2015 (pdf / 5511KB)